raylee0519/TableReasoning_ollama/ReAcTable/README.md

 # ReAcTable

-You can see origin code from this. https://github.com/yunjiazhang/ReAcTable
+You can see origin code of ReAcTable from here. https://github.com/yunjiazhang/ReAcTable

 ---